ricejasonf/nbdl/README.md

 ### Playing with the Examples

 Currently Nbdl's dependencies are not trivial to deal with, but if you have Docker installed it is easy to get started.
-As a convenience a, GNU Makefile in the root directory simplifies the use of docker further.
+As a convenience, a GNU Makefile in the root directory simplifies the use of docker further.

 ```